ebu/benchmarkstt/docs/index.rst

-"Conferatur: had to call it something..."
+"BenchmarkSTT: had to call it something..."

 .. toctree::
    :maxdepth: 3